holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 ### 1.4 Circle Leads

-Any Partner assigned to fill a Role also automatically fills a ***“Circle Lead Role”*** within that Role's internal Circle, and is thus a ***“Circle Lead”*** while acting in that capacity.
+Any Partner serving as a Role Lead for a Role also automatically fills a ***“Circle Lead Role”*** within that Role's internal Circle, and is thus a ***“Circle Lead”*** while acting in that capacity.
 A Circle with no Super-Circle has no Circle Leads, unless a Policy of the Circle says otherwise.
 The Circle Lead Role has the definition given in Appendix A, and also inherits any Accountabilities on the Circle itself to the extent they are not covered by the Circle's Roles or processes.

 #### 1.4.1 Defining Priorities & Strategies